Mack34021/ip/README.md

 ### unmark
 Syntax: "unmark &lt;index>"

-Description: The opposite of mark, unmarks the task
+Description: The opposite of mark, unmarks the task.

 Example:
 ```